David Blough: 2017

-2018 season
+2018

 Purdue's first game of the season was against Northwestern and Elijah Sindelar was named as the starting quarterback.
 Sindelar was named the starter for third game of the season against Missouri, but he was injured the Wednesday before the game.
 Blough was named the starter after the injury announcement.
 The team was 0–2 when he took over.

 On September 15, 2018, against Missouri, Blough threw for a school record 572 passing yards.
 He set the Big Ten record for total yards with 590.
 He was named the Big Ten offensive player of the week.
 Despite Blough's performance, Purdue lost 40–37.

 Purdue played at Illinois October 13.
 Since Illinois was the team he was playing when he got hurt the previous year, Blough said the game "...was personal."
 Purdue routed Illinois 46–7.
 Blough was pulled from the game due to their lead, but accumulated 377 yards passing and three touchdowns with one interception.
 He also had his first career receiving touchdown.

 Purdue played #2 Ohio State on October 20.
 Purdue won 49–20 in a surprising upset.
 Blough threw for 378 yards and three touchdowns in the game.

 His last game at Purdue ended in a blowout loss to Auburn in the 2018 Music City Bowl.
 Auburn led 56–7 and finished the game 63–14, the most points scored against Purdue in their history.

 He played in the East-West Shrine Bowl.
 He finished the game 10–15 with two touchdowns and 149 yards.